80 USD oil is not cheap

 Those who need even higher prices than the still Mount Everest kind of thing we have today face hard times though as the upside potential for the oil price is pretty slim as well.
 Take a deeper plunge into this blog for more.

-They clearly live in the “Wishful thinking” universe.
+They live in the “Wishful thinking” universe.

 If your project does not make sense in a USD 80 / bbl world then look for another job.
 Your sucky projects will go out of business and that’s a good thing for once.